-Natasha Raheja is a documentary filmmaker and PhD candidate of Anthropology at New York University.
-She holds a a graduate Certificate in Culture and Media from NYU, where she trained in filmmaking at the Tisch School of the Arts; an MA in Asian Cultures in Languages from the University of Texas at Austin; and bachelors degrees in Biology and Asian Studies from the University of Texas at Austin.
+Natasha Raheja is a documentary filmmaker and Postdoctoral Associate in the Department of Anthropology at Cornell University.
+She holds a PhD in Anthropology and a graduate Certificate in Culture and Media from NYU, where she trained in filmmaking at the Tisch School of the Arts; an MA in Asian Cultures in Languages from the University of Texas at Austin; and bachelors degrees in Biology and Asian Studies from the University of Texas at Austin.